Synthro/envconfig/README.md

 ## Custom Decoders

-Any field whose type (or pointer-to-type) implements `envconfig.Decoder` can control its own deserialization:
+Any field whose type (or pointer-to-type) implements `encoding.TextUnmarshaler` can control its own deserialization:

 ```Bash